K1297/InnerSerenity/README.md

 # Acknowledgements

 We are very grateful for these organizations for their contributions to our dapp:
-* Fantom communities for providing the blockchain networks and smart contract ecosystem that InnerSerenity runs on.
+* Fantom community for providing the blockchain network and smart contract ecosystem that InnerSerenity runs on.
 * Amazon for providing DynamoDB as the database system within InnerSerenity's backend.